MikroElektronika/mikrosdk_click_v2/clicks/charger13/README.md

 #### Example key functions :

-- This function enable battery charging by cleared to LOW state of the EN ( PWM ) pin of the Charger 13 click board.
+- This function enable battery charging by cleared to LOW state of the EN ( PWM ) pin of the Charger 13 Click board.
 > void charger13_enable ( charger13_t *ctx );

-- This function disable battery charging by sets to HIGH state of the EN ( PWM ) pin of the Charger 13 click board.
+- This function disable battery charging by sets to HIGH state of the EN ( PWM ) pin of the Charger 13 Click board.
 > charger13_disable ( charger13_t *ctx );

-- This function check if the battery is charging of the Charger 13 click board.
+- This function check if the battery is charging of the Charger 13 Click board.
 > uint8_t charger13_check ( charger13_t *ctx );

 ## Examples Description